 Known for her volunteer leadership, Cooper has been named to the National Association of Independent Colleges and Universities (NAICU) Committee on Policy Analysis and Public Relations, as well as the Board of Trustees of the Council for Adult and Experiential Learning (CAEL).
 She serves on the Boards of the Association of Independent Colleges and Universities in Massachusetts (AICUM), the Community Foundation of Western Massachusetts, Springfield Museums, Naismith Memorial Basketball Hall of Fame, and Willie Ross School for the Deaf.
 She is a member of the Economic Development Council of Western Massachusetts; and serves on the Steering Committee for the FutureCity Economic Development Strategy initiative for the City of Springfield as well as on the Leadership Advisory Committee for Reading Success by the 4th Grade.

 The guiding forces in Cooper’s career have been her vision for human potential and education as the answer to creating flourishing communities, as well as her own yearning for intellectual stimulation.
 She takes seriously her role as a mentor to and advocate for students, women, and athletes.

 Cooper has conducted myriad professional presentations in a wide variety of venues, and she is frequently sought to serve as a consultant in her field.
 She has given numerous presentations on campus security and personal safety, management trends in higher education, time management skills, and women’s issues.

-A competitive runner, Cooper lives on the Springfield campus with her husband, David.
-They have one son, Calvin, and a yellow lab, Dakota.
+A competitive runner, Cooper lives on the Springfield campus with her husband, David, and their chocolate lab, Jack.
+They have one son, Calvin.